Things to see and do

 Can't get enough of Cambodia's ancient relics?
 Battambang museum offers an excellent display of sculptures and sandstone carvings, mostly items that have been removed from Cambodia's various temples.
 The pieces seem to be arranged in no particular order with little regard to age or temple origin. ... read more

 Several wats lie on the far bank of the river, but to the casual visitor they are probably just of passing interest.
-The most interesting is Wat Kandal, just to the north of the iron bridge.
-It has an unusual arched entranceway and out the back in the far corner is a model of Angkor Wat.
-If you ... read more
+Wat Kandal The most interesting is Wat Kandal, just to the north of the iron bridge.
+It has an unusual arched entranceway and out the back in the far corner is a model of Angkor ... read more

-Ek Phnom dates back to the 11th century and is one of the most-visited attractions around Battambang.
+Wat Ek Phnom dates back to the 11th century and is one of the most-visited attractions around Battambang.
 If you've already seen Angkor you'll probably find it a bit disappointing, but if you haven't been there yet, it's a fine taster.
-On weekdays, you're likely to have the entire place to yourself, ... read more
+Wat Ek, often called Ek Phnom, is definitely Battambang's best ... read more

 This hilltop temple on the road to Pailin is one of the main locations of Battambang's killing fields, with a large cave where victims were thrown either after being bludgeoned or having their throats cut, or simply to their death.
 Children, some of whom speak very good English, hang around the ... read more